Free Willy: Cast

-Then-Astoria mayor Willis Van Dusen made a cameo appearance as a fish vendor.
+Then-Astoria mayor Willis Van Dusen made a cameo appearance as a fish vendor at the fish market Jesse goes to.
 Jim Michaels was the announcer for the Northwest Adventure Park's aquatic theater.
 Additionally, Moultrie Patten and Ed Murphy play two homeless men who pass through a car wash station where the former makes a compliment to Randolph after witnessing Willy getting hosed.
 Debi Derryberry was a stunt double for Jason James Richter in some scenes including Willy saving Jesse.